 Women Empowerment Economic Prosperity

 Fig 1: Conceptual Framework

+Women Empowerment Economic Prosperity

 Fig 1 shows the conceptual framework. it elaborates that women empowerment is independent variable while economic prosperity is the dependent variable.
 Women empowerment is operationalized into, Contribution of women in economic empowerment programmes, determinants of women empowerment and relationship between women empowerment and economic prosperity.
 Economic prosperity has indicators such as property ownership, financial decisions and household expenditure.
 Arrows have been used to show the flow of the relationships.